miere/miere.observer/_posts/2020-04-20-Producing-professional-deliverables.markdown

 [^10]: Co-authored by Addison-Wesley, the book is award winning of the Jolt Productivity Award.
 [^11]: [Here](https://twitter.com/miere/status/14496627913924608) is a discussion (in PT_BR) back in 2010 I had on Twitter about this very topic, showing how heated a conversation can get when enquiring MVC developers about MVC replacements.
 At the time, I was under heavy training by [one of my previous mentors](https://twitter.com/anielson), as he noticed my knowledge was mostly focused on hardware and low-level software development neglecting common design patterns.
 [^12]: In 1974, Lehman stated on his book that "as an E-type system evolves, its complexity increases unless work is done to maintain or reduce it".
+[^13]: It worth read about [how Netflix reinvented the way they manage their teams](https://hbr.org/2014/01/how-netflix-reinvented-hr), what are they expectations and for how long they've decided to invest and quality and reproducibility on their teams to avoid rework and spend more time on what will have higher return of investment.